-- Interpret the meaning and value of any rational number written in fraction form a/b, where b is not zero - Generate and demonstrate equivalent fractions
+- Interpret the meaning and value of numbers written in fraction form with any numerator or denominator (except for a denominator of zero) - Generate and demonstrate equivalent fractions

 Materials/Prep

 For Activity 1:

 - Prepare paper strips (1" by 11"), in different colors.
 Make 5 unmarked strips per student. - A plastic sheet protector containing one blank piece of paper, 1 per student - Tape - Colored markers (dry-erase), 1 per student - 12-inch rulers marked to the nearest 1/16" or Blackline Master 3